NexusFi: Find Your Edge

 The practical implication is that execution quality is regime-dependent.
 In calm conditions, your limit orders fill quickly and your market orders get 1-tick slippage.
 During events, the same orders face materially different outcomes because the liquidity environment has shifted from competitive (DMM + HFT) to baseline (DMM only).

 This isn't a market failure.
 It's the natural consequence of how different participants manage risk.
 The solution for retail isn't to complain about HFT withdrawal — it's to adapt your order management to the regime you're in.
+For execution algorithms that help manage this regime-dependence, see Execution Algorithms for Futures Trading.

 Exchange Market Maker Programs: CME and ICE #

-How Programs Are Structured #
+How Programs Work in Practice #

 Eligibility.
 Firms must meet qualification standards including capital requirements, technology capabilities, regulatory standing, and often clearing member status (either directly or through an affiliate).
+This qualification process is significant — it means DMMs are established, regulated entities, not anonymous algorithmic operators.

 Compliance monitoring.
 Exchange surveillance systems track DMM behavior continuously.
 Compliance reports are generated, violations flagged, and persistent underperformance can result in reduced incentives or loss of designation.
+This monitoring is what gives DMM obligations teeth — they're not just promises, they're measurable and enforced.

 You don't need to know the specific fee tiers or obligation parameters for every CME product.
 What you need to understand is the implication: the liquidity you see on screen is partially the result of explicit economic incentives and obligations, not just free-market competition.